Table Of Contents

 4. Marijuana Abuse

 Marijuana is a drug obtained from the cannabis plant.
-The habitual use of cannabis usually experience the adverse consequences that happen with chronic stimulant misuse.
+The habitual use of cannabis usually experiences the adverse consequences that happen with chronic stimulant misuse.
 Chronic users of cannabis may develop severe hunger and binge on foods that hold inadequate nutritional content.
 This addiction can also lead to unnecessary weight gain, and when associated with poor eating choices, can cause various health problems like increasing infections, type 2 diabetes, heart attack, and hypertension

 Detox is a unique process for each and every individual, but it’s likely that a healthy diet meal plan can help to avoid this potential relapse trigger and keeps you healthier throughout the day.
 The following foods may benefit you in the stage of the detox.

-1. Eat a lot of protein
+1. Eat Lots of Protein

 Proteins are made up of amino acids, that enables your body to release chemicals like dopamine, serotonin, and norepinephrine.